yet-another-static-site-generator/yass/docs/configuration.md

 - MonitorInterval - any positive number.
 How often (in seconds) the program should check for this site changes when working in server mode and regenerate the site if needed.
 Default value is `5.0`.
+- MonitorConfigInterval - any positive number.
+How often (in seconds) the program should check for the site configuration changes when working in server mode and reconfigure the site if needed.
+Default value is `60.0`.
 - BaseURL - Base URL of the site.
 It is needed mostly for creating sitemap and Atom feed, but you can use it as a normal the site tag.
 If your site will be available at `https://mysite.com/blog` then this will be your BaseURL.